quentinprieels/eventapp-api/app/modules/user/README.md

 ### Functionality

+- [x] Implement the user registration functionality
+- [x] Implement the user login functionality
+- [x] Implement the user update of their first and last name
 - [x] Implement the way the password is updated by having a separate endpoint for it and checking the old password
 - [x] Implement the way the email is updated by checking if the email is already in use and invalidate the user session if it is
 - [x] Implement the user deletion functionality